 Sixty-six million years ago, a huge asteroid struck what is now the Gulf of Mexico.

-The asteroid was so big and moving so fast that it set off a catastrophic explosion that created a crater that was over 110 miles wide.
+The asteroid was so big and moving so fast that it set off a catastrophic explosion.
+It left behind a crater that was over 110 miles wide.
 The impact was the beginning of the end for over 75% of the species on Earth, including most dinosaurs.

 Kevin had the amazing opportunity to join the expedition scientists in both the Gulf of Mexico and in Germany and share in and write about this incredible experience.